 About The Author:

-Ashley Uzer is an East Coast girl who dreams of fried chicken and an endless supply of stilettos.
+Ashley Uzer is an LA-based writer who covers dating, fashion, beauty, culture, + more.
 Follow Ashley on Instagram and Twitter.

 It’s honestly cringey af most times you step foot in a sex shop – the employees are usually clueless and unhelpful, and you leave feeling almost dirty about trying to enjoy one of life’s greatest pleasures (Aka sex.
 Keep up, here).
 I’d love to go buy a sex toy in-store without feeling like I was